Healthy Homemade Granola Energy Bars

 Healthy Energy Bar Recipe

 If you're an avid runner or an exercise nut, you might appreciate an energy bar that not only curbs your hunger but also gives you a boost of energy to run that extra mile or do a few more extra push ups.
 If you hate to exercise, don't press the "back" button just yet.
 This energy bar is still a lovely treat for you.
-Loaded with a high level of antioxidants and energy boosting ingredients, it is the perfect bar to snack on.
-Take it to the office, or stash it in your kids lunchbox.
-Best of all, they are quick and easy to make.
+Loaded with antioxidants and energy-boosting ingredients, these are the perfect bars to snack on.
+Take them to the office or stash them in your kid's lunchbox.

 - 2 1/2 cups rolled oats

 - 1 cup almonds (or other nut), chopped

 - 2 teaspoons vanilla extract

 - 1/2 cup pure honey

 - 1/4 cup coconut sugar (or brown sugar)

 - 1 cup dried cranberries, dried fruit, or dark chocolate chips, optional

 If you are on a low-sugar or low-salt diet, decrease the amount of these ingredients.
 It's up to you!
 You can also substitute for Stevia packets.